 Do you need an estate plan?
-Even with the recent changes in the federal estate tax laws, almost everyone needs a plan.
+Even with the current federal estate tax laws, almost everyone needs a plan.
 Your plan should be tailored to meet your individual needs.
 Not everyone needs a trust, but everyone should have a basic Will, an Advance Health Care Directive and a Durable Power of Attorney for Financial Matters.

 Many people, including attorneys, often overlook the most important part of proper estate planning.
 What is the most important part?
 Well, while it is helpful for your heirs to have some guidance on what your last wishes are, the more important issue is planning for your care during your lifetime.
 A properly executed trust, Advance Health Care Directive and Durable Power of Attorney for Financial Matters can allow you to decide who should make decisions on your behalf if you become unable to do so yourself.
 This is something everyone can – and should – plan and address while they are still able to do so.